wlandau/learndrake/README.md

 ## Usage

-The functions in `learndrake` deploy and serve the workshop materials.
+The functions in `learndrake` deploy and serve the course materials.

 | Function           | Purpose                                        |
 | ------------------ | ---------------------------------------------- |